vzeman/confoot/README-cloudflare.md

 1. When you push changes to the `main` branch, Cloudflare Pages is triggered
 2. The build script builds your Hugo site with all languages
 3. The site is deployed to Cloudflare Pages
-4. The Cloudflare Worker handles routing requests based on the domain
+4. The Pages Functions middleware handles routing requests based on the domain

 ## Troubleshooting